 The Office of International Services is here to assist you with your immigration related needs.
 Please contact us at firstname.lastname@example.org .
 We look forward to welcoming you to the University of Southern California and wish you a pleasant trip to the United States and Los Angeles.

-The US Department of Homeland Security (DHS) requires a one-time $180 fee for new J-1 Exchange Visitors.
+The US Department of Homeland Security (DHS) requires a one-time I-901 SEVIS fee for new J-1 Exchange Visitors.
 This fee must be paid before the visa interview.
-For more information about paying your SEVIS Fee, please visit this page.

 Once Exchange Visitors have received their DS-2019, they must obtain a J-1 visa at a US Consulate or Embassy to enter the US.
 The following page is a review of the application requirements to obtain a J-1 visa.